View the full issuehere

 Perspectives by TNB Aura offers the latest intelligence on emerging industries and business models across Southeast Asia, which we believe have reached an inflection point.

-for the emergence of Telehealth
+Southeast Asia is now primed for the emergence of Telehealth

 i.
 Rising Healthcare Expenditures